Tytan888/STALGCM-MP/README.md

 Do note that a machine that creates an infinite loop through λ-transitions on an input string considers said string to be rejected.

+To re-run the machine on another input string, kindly exit and re-execute the program.

 Developed by: Don Laude A. Aspecto, Lanz Kendall Y. Lim, and Tyler Justin H. Tan